glennbarosen/portfolio/src/content/CV.md

 - Postgresql
 ***
 ## Experience
-- Web developer | NAeva AS (Des 2021 - now)
+- Web developer | Naeva AS (Des 2021 - now)
 `--------------`

  ##### Working on the our web application.
 Reworked entire sign in/sign up process, migrated libraries such as MUI and Firebase to newer version.
-Been a part of splitting a old monolith app into several smaller apps hosted on different sobdomains.
+Been a part of splitting a old monolith app into several smaller apps hosted on different subdomains.
 Setup CI/CD for our Component library package.
  `--------------`

 - IT Consultant | Wide Assessment AS (Apr 2021 - Des 2021)